mikecroucher/Git_Academic_Benefits/Readme.md

 ## Providing a back up of your project

+## Making your project easier to install

+## Automatically run all of your tests

 # Collaboration and Community

 How git and GitHub can make it easier to collaborate with others on computational projects.

+## Control exactly who can see your work

+## Faciliate discussion about your work

+## Allow others to contribute to your work

 # Reproducible research